Original airdate: January 15th, 2015

 - Everybody Wants the Hermaphrodite: Both men and women are shown to be attracted to Stevonnie.

 - Eye Cam: Stevonnie's first sight of their feet upon opening their eyes is an eye-shaped shot as if regaining consciousness.

-- Favors for the Sexy: Sadie doesn't charge the donuts Stevonnie bought.
+- Favors for the Sexy: Sadie doesn't charge for the donuts Stevonnie bought.
 Stevonnie points out that this is a bad business practice.

 - Immediate Self-Contradiction: Connie says that she hates the thought of people staring at her while she dances.
 Steven says that nobody is watching her to encourage her to dance.
 Then the camera shows Steven staring at her, which Connie mentions.

-- Innocent Fanservice Girl: Stevonnie walks around barefoot with only short-shorts and a tank top (not to mention the wet hair and dancing), never once realizing why they're drawing so much attention.
+- Innocent Fanservice Girl: Stevonnie walks around barefoot with only short-shorts and a belly-baring tank top (not to mention the wet hair and dancing), never once realizing why they're drawing so much attention.

 - Interface Spoiler: Close captions reveal Stevonnie's name before it is ever used in-story.

 - Jaw Drop: Lars and Sadie have their jaws agape as Stevonnie walks out of the store.

 - Jerkass: Kevin starts to invade Stevonnie's personal space, making them uncomfortable, believes himself to be better than the others at the rave and insists that Stevonnie and him are made for each other without even knowing them.